jaimecgomezz/nvim-dap-ruby-rdbg/README.md

     -- The `rdbg` executable path, defaults to `rdbg` rdbg_path = "/usr/bin/rdbg",
     -- Indicates wheter `rdbg` should stop at program start or not.
-It is -- applied to all configurations that doesn't specify it.
-Please see the -- #nonstop section for more details.
+It is -- applied to all configurations that don't specify it, default to `false`.
-    nonstop = false,
+    -- Please see the #nonstop section for more details. nonstop = false,
     -- Whether the default plugin configurations should be included or not, defaults to `true` should_include_default_configurations = false,